robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🅰️ `"A quality or feature regarded as a characteristic or inherent part of someone or something."`

 In other words, an aspect of *what* something is.
-Assuming we want to change *what something is*, we could potentially *add or remove* attributes to it, which will fundamentally re-define *what* it is.
+Assuming we want to change what something is, we could potentially *add or remove* attributes to it, which will fundamentally re-define *what* it is.

 For example, adding a planet into the background of a digital painting might fundamentally change *what genre* the painting is from fantasy to sci-fi, or adding another oscillator to your synth patch may fundamentally alter *what kind* of sound it is.